wI2L/jettison/README.md

 fmt.Println(buf.String())
 // {"a":"Loreum","b":42}
 ```
 The second parameter of the `Encode` method is an interface that groups the `io.Writer`, `io.StringWriter` and `io.ByteWriter` interfaces.
-In the above example, we use a new `bytes.Buffer` instance, which implements the three interfaces mentioned.
+In the above example, we use a new `bytes.Buffer` instance, which implements the three interfaces previously mentioned.

 ### Options